 - 1. For Ethernet: Values in the text field when Ethernet is selected as a Frame Type is called etype.
-Valid values for etype ranges from 0x0600-0xffff - For LLC: Valid value in this case is comprised of two different sub-values. a.
+Valid values for etype ranges from 0x0600-0xfff - For LLC: Valid value in this case is comprised of two different sub-values. a.
 DSAP: 1-byte long string (0x00-0xff) - b.
-SSAP: 1-byte long string (0x00-0xff) - 3.
-For SNAP: Valid value in this case also is comprised of two different sub-values. a.OUI: OUI (Organizationally Unique Identifier) is value in format of xx-xx-xx where each pair (xx) in string is a hexadecimal value ranges from 0x00-0xff. b.
+SSAP: 1-byte long string (0x00-0xff) - For SNAP: Valid value in this case also is comprised of two different sub-values.

+a.OUI: OUI (Organizationally Unique Identifier) is value in format of xx-xx-xx where each pair (xx) in string is a hexadecimal value ranges from 0x00-0xff. b.
 PID: If the OUI is hexadecimal 000000, the protocol ID is the Ethernet type (EtherType) field value for the protocol running on top of SNAP; if the OUI is an OUI for a particular organization, the protocol ID is a value assigned by that organization to the protocol running on top of SNAP.
-In other words, if value of OUI field is 00-00-00 then value of PID will be etype (0x0600-0xffff) and if value of OUI is other than 00-00-00 then valid value of PID will be any value from 0x0000 to 0xffff.
+In other words, if value of OUI field is 00-00-00 then value of PID will be etype (0x0600.0xffft) and if value of OUI lie other than 00.00 00 then value of PID will be the text.